( No Credit Card Required )

 The service is easy to implement with a wizard-based Easy Install for Windows, a one-page Quick Start Guide and understandable API documentation

-NIST Recommends Password Blacklisting - The National Institute for Standards and Technology will soon be releasing an update for their Digital Authentication Guidelines in NIST Special Publication 800-63-3.
-In it they are now recommending that companies employ a Password Blacklist to prevent the use of known bad choices.
+NIST Recommends Password Blacklisting - The National Institute for Standards and Technology has released an update for their Digital Authentication Guidelines in NIST Special Publication 800-63-3.
+NIST now recommends that organizations employ a Password Blacklist to prevent the use of known bad choices.
 Password RBL is exactly what you need - a curated list of all these known bad passwords - and it's simple to deploy and use.
 Learn more here.

 The LowLevel04 RansomWare Spreads by Exploiting Weak Passwords- Ransomware is a big problem for businesses- it encrypts your data files until you pay a "ransom" costing thousands in bitcoin and lost productivity.
 This specific variant, dubbed LowLevel04, spreads by brute-forcing weak passwords via Microsoft Remote Desktop / Terminal Services connections.
 Many businesses use Remote Desktop for remote employee access to corporate resources.
 Yet another reason to use Password Firewall for Windows!

 Redirect-to-SMB Vulnerability Exposes User Passwords- This bug reported is a new take on an issue discovered in 1997 and garnered alot of attention at DEFCON 24.
 All versions of Windows and many common applications are vulnerable.
 This vulnerability works by using a standard HTTP redirect, but the victim is redirected to a malicious SMB server.
 Since Windows automatically attempts authentication by design, it sends the victim's hashed credentials to the SMB server.
 If the victim's password is simplistic or common, then it's easily cracked.
 Subscribe today and prevent bad passwords before they happen!